 At Southwestern Medical Foundation, we care about the health of our community.
-As a wide breadth of information is circulating about the COVID-19 novel coronavirus and its global impact, it is imperative to have reliable resources for updates and stay informed about effective ways to take precautionary measures.
+As a wide breadth of information is circulating about COVID-19 and its global impact, it is imperative to have reliable resources for updates and information.

 How You Can Help

 We are dedicated to supporting UT Southwestern Medical Center’s response to the pandemic.
 You can help us do our part in the battle against COVID-19 in a few different ways:

 - Your generosity makes a world of difference in a trying time.
 Click here to make a gift to support UT Southwestern’s COVID-19 response, which includes assistance for front-line providers, COVID-19 research, and patient care efforts.

 - Southwestern Medical Foundation has created a sister fund to support UT Southwestern’s response to COVID-19.
 To make a gift to our fund, please click here.

 The Current State of the COVID-19 Pandemic

 Current case counts, vaccination rates, and forecasting information for our region and nation.

 Live Updates on COVID-19 Global Cases and Vaccination Rates – Most recent updates on total confirmed cases in the world by Johns Hopkins CSSE.